 Seasonal summer herbs like lavender, rosemary and chamomile don’t have to be reserved just for the kitchen.
 In fact, they are a wonderful addition to your beauty and wellness routine!
 The benefits of integrating herbs into your life are endless.
-From anti-inflammatory properties to pain relief to cleansing and toning the skin, there’s an herbal remedy for almost anything.
+Due to their anti-inflammatory properties, pain relief, cleansing and toning of the skin, there’s an herbal remedy for almost anything.
 It’s also simple to refresh your skin and spirits by creating an herbal soak for those much-needed bathtime retreats.

 Whether you grow them yourself, find them at the local farmer’s market, or purchase them at a garden center, there’s no wrong way to get ahold of summer’s freshest herbs!

 Here’s a breakdown of a few of our favorite herbs and their most powerful wellness benefits:

 Chamomile Flowers – calming effects on children and adults, soothing anti inflammatory properties, and aids in relaxation during nighttime routines.
 Also known to help reduce hemorrhoids, alleviate anxiety and reduce skin irritation.